jose13579/jose13579.github.io/content/home/experience.md

     date_end: '2021-06-30'
     description: |2-
         Responsibilities include:
         * Developed new algorithms based on scene representation (LDI and MPI) for the generation of parallax effect motion using a single image, achieving to propose a new light scene representation for restricted scenarios (e.g. cell phones).
+We published an paper related to our proposal using LDI and MPI, achieving competitive results with recent methods based on MPI and parallax effect motion.
         * Implemented and evaluated new algorithms based on GANs and visual transformers for image inpainting, achieving competitive results in comparison with state-of-the-art methods.

   - title: Researcher